 Firstly, you won’t be able to transfer the Thai policy back home, should you return.

-Thankfully I didn’t need this advice.
-This guy was super, and never once suggested I spend more than I wanted to.
-He went above and beyond, answering my emails at all hours, helping me fill out the forms and ensuring I understood every aspect of this type of insurance.
+He went above and beyond for me, getting different quotes, answering my emails with stupid questions, helping me fill out the forms and ensuring I understood every aspect of this type of insurance.

-10. Can You Give The Contact Details Of Your IFA?
+10. Can You Give Me Contact Details of Your IFA?